This Film's Crap Let's Slash the Seats

-This Film's Crap Let's Slash the Seats is the debut album by David Holmes, originally released in 1995.
+This Film's Crap Let's Slash the Seats is the debut studio album by David Holmes, released in 1995.
 It was reissued in the US with a bonus CD of remixes and B-sides in 1998.
 "No Man's Land", "Minus 61 in Detroit" and "Gone" were released as singles.

+Critical reception

+The Daily Telegraph wrote: "Combining state-of-the-art rhythm sequences with 32mm atmospherics, Holmes has dragged the techno-album into previously uncharted waters of competence, variety and, occasionally, outright terror."